-Once mobile homes became popular potential buyers started to look for something a little extra after all some of those single wide mobile homes are very impressive and very practical but on the inside lack the feel of a real house.
+Why double wide mobile homes?
+Once mobile homes became popular, potential buyers started to look for something a little extra.
+Some of those massive single wide mobile homes are very impressive and very practical.
+However on the inside they often lack the feel of a real house.

 The only problem with making a mobile home wider than say 16 feet is that highway regulations come into play.

 A 32 feet Wide House whilst very practical and desirable to live in would be extremely difficult to transport down county and state highways.
 For this reason it was decided to divide the homes into manageable sections for transportation to the construction site.

 Double wide mobile homes have been around for quite some time in the United States.
 They have become more popular since the early nineties and are now available throughout the country.

 These homes are constructed in two sections at the factory and then transported to the job site where they are joined together by a licensed mobile home contractor.